mikeonak/bankruptcy/README.md

 pipenv, pipenv.lock

-Instructions (if you have pipenv, docker, awsb installed (as you are in progress in zoomcamp-course a think you have :) ) please skip installation procedure.
+Instructions (if you have pipenv, docker, awsb installed (as you are in progress in zoomcamp-course I think you have :) ) please skip installation procedure.
 At first copy all files to your directory.
 Next steps:

 install pipenv